 DipHE Nursing Studies, BSc (Hons) Nursing Studies, Dip Forensic and Legal Medicine

-In June 2002 I was appointed as Clinical Site Manager and took on the role of Lead Clinical Site Manager in December 2003.
+In June 2002 I was appointed as Clinical Site Manager and then Lead Clinical Site Manager in December 2003.
 I was responsible for leading the Clinical Site Management team in the delivery of out-of-hours clinical and operational leadership within an acute general hospital, throughout the whole patient journey.
-As part of this role I provided clinical support within the Emergency Department, and critical care outreach support for all wards and departments within the Trust.
-Specialities covered include General Surgery, General Medicine, Urology, Orthopaedics, and Gynaecology.
+I provided clinical support within the Emergency Department, and critical care outreach support for all wards and departments within the Trust.
+Specialities covered include; General Surgery, General Medicine, Urology, Orthopaedics, and Gynaecology.
 I also provided task-orientated clinical support to the junior doctors, including clinical support and leadership at all cardiac arrest, trauma and emergency calls.
 We are also required to attend and manage all security incidents.
 My role involved ensuring the implementation of Trust objectives, local and national clinical policy, Care Quality Commission standards, and the achievement of benchmarks and targets at local, regional and national level.
 Clinically, much of my time was spent in the Emergency Department.
 Given the locality of the hospital, we were also heavily involved in the provision of care to patients transferred from the annual Glastonbury Festival.
-The Clinical Site Manager role also involved direct liaison with the Festival Medical Services and the Bronze Command for the local Ambulance Service Trust.
+The role involved direct liaison with the Festival Medical Services and the Bronze Command for the local Ambulance Service Trust.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.